-- To gain practical knowledge regarding the automation components. - To perform delay operations using the PLC. - To gain practical knowledge on interfacing of different sensors, counter, timer, RTD using PLC. - To equip the students to provide the solution for real time industrial applications using IoT. - To equip the students to develop a fault monitoring system using SCADA.
+- To gain practical knowledge regarding the automation components. - To perform delay operations using the PLC. - To gain practical knowledge on interfacing of different sensors, counter, timer, RTD using PLC. - To equip the students to provide the solution for real time industrial applications. - To equip the students to develop a fault monitoring system using SCADA.

-- CO1 Analyze the ladder logic programs and components used for process control.
-(K2) - CO2 Design PLC-relay logic for the real time applications (K3) - CO3 Implement Industrial processing system.
-(K3) - CO4 Design a monitoring and control system for real time applications using IoT.(K3) - CO5 Diagnose the fault in Power generation and distribution networks, etc. (K3)
+- CO1 Analyze the ladder logic programs and components used for process control.(K2) - CO2 Design PLC-relay logic for the real time applications (K3) - CO3 Implement Industrial processing system.
+(K3) - CO4 Design a SCADA monitoring system for real time applications.(K3) - CO5 Diagnose the fault in Power generation and distribution networks, etc. (K3)